atomist-attic/rug-rugs/README.md

     package_version='~0.8.0'
 ```

-This will update the rug version in either the `.atomist/manifest.yml`
+This will update the rug version in the `.atomist/manifest.yml` and,
-or `.atomist/package.json`, whichever exists.
-If there is no
+if present, the `.atomist/package.json`.
+If there is no `.atomist`
-`.atomist` directory, nothing will be done.
+directory, nothing will be done.

 ## Support